canmom/vector/VECTOR-ch11.md

 (Almost.)

-Then, CARIBOU had run over, not hiding her deep worry.
-She'd pulled you and CERULEAN aside, along with everyone else from the train---Viv, Nauts, the kids.
+Then, CARIBOU runs over, not hiding her deep worry.
+With a few quiet words, she pulls you and CERULEAN aside, and there you see all your new friends from the train---Viv, Nauts, the kids.
 Not to mention a few VECTORs you don't know.

 CARIBOU pulls out a hand terminal, a newsreel playing fuzzily on its tiny screen.
 "You're going to want to see this." she says.
 "It's about CORAL."